-We adhere to the principles of the Ethical Trading Initiative (ETI) along with specific requirements set by our customers’ ethical standards.
-We therefore require suppliers to be fully aligned to the ETI base code within our supplier management process as a minimum standard.
+We adhere to the principles of the Ethical Trading Initiative (ETI) Base Code along with specific requirements set by our customers’ ethical standards.
+We, therefore, require suppliers to be fully aligned to the ETI base code within our supplier management process as a minimum standard.

 We work to keep our supply chains as short as practicable.
 We review supplier performance frequently and audit suppliers regularly, basing frequency upon a number of factors including any inherent or increased risks of modern slavery and ethical considerations.
 All our supplier audits include ethical criteria based upon the ETI base code, including risks of modern slavery.

-We provide our HR and Operations employees with training to help them identify potential issues and how to deal with this.
+We provide our HR and Operations employees with training to help them identify potential issues and how to deal with them.